-- Figure out how to build components, or a product, as quickly and inexpensively as possible within given manufacturing constraints.
+- Determine how to build components, or a product, as quickly and inexpensively as possible within given manufacturing constraints.

 - Demonstrate a working knowledge of mechanisms, materials, CAD modeling (SolidWorks preferred), and device development-related processes (i.e. design controls FDA/ISO)

-- Experience creating prototypes at varying levels of fidelity: from rough breadboards to fully functional models
+- Hands-on experience creating prototypes at varying levels of fidelity: from rough breadboards to fully functional models

 - In-depth knowledge of human anatomical systems and common interventional procedures (neuro experience is a plus)